MacCabe1888/Amazon-Scraper/README.md

-# News-Scraper
+# Amazon-Scraper
-A web app that scrapes Amazon pages and allows users to leave comments.
+A web app that allows users to scrape Amazon pages and leave comments.
 Built with Express, Handlebars, Mongoose, Cheerio, and Axios.